treangenlab/magnet/README.md

 | 1423    | GCF_000009045.1 | BSNR                                          | TRUE  | Complete Genome | Bacillus subtilis subsp. subtilis str.
 168    | TRUE | Bacillus subtilis       | 0.03 | 0.23 | 0.13 | 8.75 | 0    | 0    | 0    | 0    | 0    |
 | 294     | GCF_000730425.1 | NCBI RefSeq                                   | FALSE | Complete Genome | Pseudomonas fluorescens                       | TRUE | Pseudomonas fluorescens | 0.21 | 0.36 | 0.57 | 2.17 | 0    | 0    | 0    | 0    | 0    |

-The table contains the following feature of about the reference genome that are being selected for alignment:
+The table contains the following information on the reference genome that are being selected for alignment:

 - Taxonomy ID: The taxonomy ID of the species that users queries
 - Assembly Accession ID: The assembly accession ID of the genome that is being selected as reference genome for the alignment process